HenryQuan/mcpe_mod/README.md

+# 2020
+6 years already.
+I really miss my old days maybe because I am staying at home too much.
+It brings all my memories back to me.
+You don't really have a chance like this where you can take a break and rest.
+I feel like the time stops this year.

+I am coming back as well.
+I still enjoy making mods/tweaks and it is just fun for me.
+Doing what you like is a nice thing in life.

-# MCPEMod
+# 2018
 Now is 2018.
 This brings back memory. *This was my game hacking era.*

-Lots of things happened this that but I have no regret choosing this path.
+Lots of things happened since this but I have no regret choosing this path.
-I am now scared of failing and dont dare to challenge myself.
+I am now scared of failing and don't dare to challenge myself anymore.
 If you could do this 4 years ago, is it really that hard?
 You just dont want to put in any efforts...

-***
-It is a MOD for Minecraft PE 0.9.4+.
+# MCPE Mod
+This is only for Minecraft PE 0.9.4 - 0.10.0.
+I haven't tried recent versions but I don't think it will work anymore.

-It has a setting bundle however the language you will see in Settings is Chinese >_<
+It has a setting bundle but the language you will see in `Settings` will be only in Chinese >_<

-//*It will support Multi-langague one day and keep updating.*

-Sadly, it never happened.
+~~*It will support Multi-langague one day and keep updating.*~~ Sadly, this never happened.

-The list of MODs:
+## Features

-1, Keep all items.
+- Keep all items

-2, Sneaking/Sprinting/Normal.
-// It is a in-game button, you may change it inside the game.
+- Sneaking/Sprinting/Normal
+    - You can toggle this in game
-3, No falling damage.
+- No falling damage

-4, Never stuck in the wall.
+- Never stuck in the wall

-5, Customized Armor.
+- Customized Armor
-// You may choose a armor (iron, gold...)
+    - You may choose a armor (iron, gold and more)

-6, Speed up digging
+- Speed up digging
-// 1x - 16x
+    - up to 16x

-7, Kill all mobs in one hit.
+- Kill all mobs in one hit

-8, Infinity air in water
+- Infinite air in water
-// You may also see clearly under water
+    - You may also see clearly under water

-9, Walk in water/lava
+- Walking in water/lava

-10, No slowdown when crossing web.
+- No slowdown while crossing webs

-11, No gravity
+- No gravity
-// You may just think that the whole map is a big swimming pool
+    - You may just think that the whole map is a big swimming pool

-12, Bigger inventory
+- Larger inventory

-13, No explosion
+- No explosion

-14, Customized Item
+- Customise drop items
-// Dirt becomes a block/item that you enter(ID)
+    - Dirt becomes a block/item that you enter(ID)

-15, Customized Drop
+- Customise drop item number
-// You may get a lots of items/blocks
+    - You may get a lots of items/blocks